 Glendale Pedestrian Accident Attorney

-More than 130,000 pedestrians go to emergency rooms or urgent care centers each year after being hit by a car, according to the CDC.
-Many of those accidents—about 6,000 per year—cause fatalities and wrongful death.
-Alcohol contributes to nearly half (47%) of all pedestrian deaths.
-If you or someone you care about has been hit by a car, semi-truck, or any other vehicle in Arizona, you may be entitled to compensation.
+According to the CDC, an estimated 140,000 pedestrians are treated in emergency rooms each year for non-fatal crash-related injuries.
+Thousands more don’t survive.
+Over 8,000 pedestrians were killed on U.S. roads in 2022 alone.
+Alcohol contributes to nearly half of all pedestrian deaths.
+If you or someone you care about has been hit by a car, semi-truck, or any other vehicle in Arizona, you may be entitled to compensation through a personal injury claim.

 - Call the police and make a report.
-Your report can be crucial in establishing the context of the event.
+A police report establishes the context of the accident and creates an official record.

-- Takedown witness information at the scene.
-Witness testimonies can provide invaluable support for your case.
+- Get witness information at the scene.
+Witness accounts can provide critical support for your claim.

 - Take photos and video of the accident scene.
-Visual evidence can vividly illustrate the scene's details.
+Visual evidence documents details that may disappear quickly.

-- Call a pedestrian accident attorney in Glendale, AZ.
-Professional advice can guide your next steps effectively.
+- Contact a pedestrian accident lawyer in Glendale, AZ.
+We can guide your next steps and protect your interests from the start.

 Duty